Welcome to the Ending Violence Against Children Learning Hub (EVAC Hub)

 We invite you to become a member of this hub to connect with colleagues around the world to share learning and build collaborations.
-The EVAC Hub seek to increase the understanding of better practices for faith engagement in ending violence against children.
-The EVAC Hub meets quarterly and will start the first part of their scoping study on religion and violence against children in early 2018.
-For more information, please contact [email protected]
+The EVAC Hub seeks to increase the understanding of better practices for faith engagement in ending violence against children.
+The EVAC Hub meets quarterly and will start the first part of their scoping study on religion and violence against children in 2018.
+Hub membership is free.
+Join below or for more information, please contact [email protected]

 We hope that members will be seekers and gatherers of knowledge to spur each other on towards informing and improving policy and practice between faith groups, humanitarian, and development communities.
 Share organizational learning through the JLI Resource Library

 The convening co-chairs of the JLI Learning Hub on Ending Violence Against Children (EVAC Hub) are: